Roland-Sankara/social-impact-project/README.md

 ### Deployment
 After changes are merged, the code in the develop branch is deployed to vercel to created a test deployment link for project.
-Here is the deployment link for the current state of the project;
+[Here is the deployment link](https://social-impact-project.vercel.app/) for the current state of the project.